 As I mentioned before, when I first got my insurance plan, I wasn’t able to bundle with anyone.
 However, that situation changed earlier this year when I talked my mom into purchasing her own car.
 Once she found one she loved and made up her mind, she asked if she could bundle with my insurance.
 I was surprised she hadn’t chosen to go with Dad, but was also happy for the bundle discount.

 This is the largest discount I received so far.
 Note that you don’t have to bundle with parents or other family members.
 I’ve been told by friends that they successfully bundled with housemates.
-My husband was also able to bundle with his mom though they live at different addresses.
-I didn’t chance that with my Dad because for immigration, having two addresses on file can send Uncle Sam prying into your business more than usual.
+Family members also often bundle together.
+This is ideal for young drivers.

 6. Switch Companies